surifirstpin/biplus_documentation/docs/Views.md

 - **label** the derived field.
 - **Data_type** have supporting parameters and string is used as  Default parameter while deriving the fields for custom table. list of supporting parameters used while defining the custom fields:
    - **String** for measures that contain letters or special characters.
   - **Date** measures that contain dates.
   - **Time_frame** is a derived list of formats from time stamps for instance the following are the available formats hour, day, week,month,quarter, year,date,week_day, date_month , date_quarter, date_hour, year_week.
   - **Number** for the measure that contain number.
   - **Int** for the measure that contains integers.
 - **Type** can be used as part of dimension or measure.
+-
+## Lookup and Operators ( Query & Items)

 - **lookup** retrieves a list of values for a specific field either from database using a query or from an item list (it is listed in the filter section during visualization).
 - **Operator** is used to retrieve single or multiple values in the filter section while using lookup.
 - **SQL** parameter is used define a valid SQL expression that results in a field value.
--

 ## Summary ( aggregates as sum, min, max, avg, count)

-- **Summary** is used to retrieve the aggregate field values of the measures using the following options Sum,count,average, maximum, minimum.
+ **Summary** is used to retrieve the aggregate field values of the measures using the following options Sum,count,average, maximum, minimum.

 ## Drill-down feature and specs

-- **Drill_down_fields** parameter is used to explore the data within the field.
+**Drill_down_fields** parameter is used to explore the data within the field.
-- **Show_drill_down_measure** parameter is used to retrieve the data from multiple levels by assigning he true or false condition to the parameter.
+ **Show_drill_down_measure** parameter is used to retrieve the data from multiple levels by assigning he true or false condition to the parameter.

 ## Field Visibility On / Of